Menlo Ventures

 Series B in 2008

-Aprius is a privately held company based in Silicon Valley that specializes in developing rack I/O gateway systems designed for enterprise data centers.
-Their innovative solutions focus on intelligent I/O virtualization and resource sharing, enhancing operational efficiency.
-Aprius offers high-bandwidth server interconnect systems, including an I/O Gateway that facilitates the virtualization of PCI Express resources.
-This capability enables resources to be provisioned, managed, moved, consolidated, and virtualized as a unified pool.
-Additionally, the company provides Computational Acceleration systems that create a resource pool of PCI Express-based compute acceleration cards, allowing allocation to server hosts within a cluster.
+Aprius is a privately held company based in Silicon Valley that focuses on developing advanced rack I/O gateway systems for enterprise data centers.
+These systems enhance resource sharing and I/O virtualization, facilitating low-latency messaging and high-bandwidth interconnectivity between servers.
+Aprius provides innovative solutions that enable the virtualization of PCI Express resources, allowing them to be managed, provisioned, and consolidated as a single resource pool.
+Additionally, the company offers Computational Acceleration systems that deliver PCI Express-based compute acceleration cards, which can be dynamically allocated to server hosts within a cluster.
+Through these technologies, Aprius aims to improve operational efficiency and performance in modern data centers.

 Neterion